 Before getting into how IP address blocking works, it’s important to know how IP addresses work.
 In most cases, IP addresses are automatically set by a person’s internet service provider (ISP) when they connect their device to the internet.

 First, the device connects to the user’s local network.
-Then, the device uses that network’s connection to the larger internet via their ISP.
+Then, the device uses that network’s connection to the larger internet via its ISP.
 The ISP routes it back to the user via their assigned IP address.

 IP addresses may change from time to time, with or without the user’s knowledge.
 As noted by Kaspersky: “turning your modem or router on or off can change it.
 Or you can contact your ISP, and they can change it for you.”